photoprism/photoprism-docs/docs/user-guide/organize/people.md

 you scan your library.
 They are then grouped by similarity, so you can quickly match them to people.

 !!! note ""
-    Face recognition does not start until your library has been fully scanned.
+    Recognition does not start until your library has been fully scanned.
 Searching and updating faces temporarily causes a high CPU load and may take a while, depending on your hardware and the number of images you have.